Or search by topic

 Children could then work in pairs on the problem either using paper/miniwhiteboards to make jottings.
 It would be worth stopping them after a few minutes to see how they are going about tackling the problem and to share some ideas.
 You could also draw attention to different ways of representing the problem that you have noticed.

 You may wish to introduce the idea of recording in a table.
-Some children could be challenged to design their own table while you could give others this sheet to complete.
-Filling in the first line or two of the table together as a class would give them a
+Some children could be challenged to design their own table while you could give others a table of results to complete.
+Filling in the first line or two of the table together as a class would give them a good start.

 How many brothers has Mark got now?